Stolen Grand Theft Auto footage dumped online in hack

 NEW YORK (AP) — Video game producer Rockstar Games said Monday that early development footage from the next version of its popular title Grand Theft Auto was stolen in the hack of its network.

-Someone claiming to be the hacker, posting on Telegram, dumped 90 videos from the theft online on Sunday and claimed also to have source code, which they were seeking to sell for a minimum of $10,000.
+Someone claiming to be the hacker, posting on Telegram, dumped 90 video clips from the theft online on Sunday and claimed also to have source code, which they were seeking to sell for a minimum of $10,000.

 The Associated Press downloaded and viewed the development footage to confirm its authenticity.